bdelbosc/nuxeo-stacks/README.md

 The intend of nuxeo stacks is to create custom environment to test and debug different Nuxeo configurations.

 Once you have selected the stack that you want to run, an isolated environment is created.
-The environment is a normal docker compose file configured with volumes, so everything fit into a directory.
+This environment is a repository, it uses a normal docker compose file configured with volumes.

 Again this is for testing and **NOT FOR PRODUCTION**.